-H alf-bridge transistor topologies, and their related full-bridge and three-phase counterparts, are very common in power conversion applications because they can deliver push-pull power to the load with a minimum of voltage-stress to the transistors.
+Half-bridge transistor topologies, and their related full-bridge and three-phase counterparts, are very common in power conversion applications because they can deliver push-pull power to the load with a minimum of voltage-stress to the transistors.
 In order to optimize the switching operation of a transistor pair configured as a half-bridge, one needs to pay particular attention to the gate-drive circuit impedance characteristics and timing.
 The details of the transition interval, when one device turns off and the other turns on, have a large influence on circuit efficiency and reliability.

-The Insulated Gate Bipolar Transistor (IGBT) is becoming the power switch of choice for many power applications because it offers a good compromise between on-state losses, switching speed and losses, and ease of use.
+IGBTs are becoming the power switch of choice for many power applications because they offer a good compromise between onstate losses, switching speed and losses, and ease of use.
 The IGBT has enjoyed particularly deep penetration in the field of motion control where supply bus voltages range from 300 V to several times higher.
 To accommodate these voltages, a large variety of IGBTs are available today with a 600 V to 1200 V blocking capability.
-Devices with higher voltage ratings are also being made by various manufacturers.
+Devices with higher voltage ratings are also being made by various manufactures.
 IGBTs are now offered both as single devices or packaged in modules with multiple IGBTs and/or diodes.
 Some modules include driver circuitry as well.

-In recent years, efforts to model the switching behavior of IGBTs have been greatly expanded [1]-[6].
-In many cases, circuit modeling has become an economic necessity because the cost of the components of a medium- to high-power circuit, and the load itself, is so high that all means available must be used to lower the risk of system failure during both the prototyping phase of product development and production.
+In recent years, efforts to model the switching behavior of IGBTs has been greatly expanded [1-6].
+In many cases, circuit modeling has become an economic necessity because the cost of the components of a medium- to high-power circuit, and the load itself, is so high that all means available must be used to lower the risk of system failure both during the prototyping phase of product development and production.

-As the physics that govern transistor behavior are quite complex, attempts at accurately predicting the details of transistor switching performance tax models to their extreme.
-Test procedures are needed to check the validity of predictions made by various models, and these procedures need to be applicable to commonly used circuits.
+As the physics that govern transistor behavior are quite complex, attempts at accurately predicting the details of transistor switching performance tax models to their greatest extreme.
+Test procedures are needed that can be used to verify the predictions made by various models in order to check their validity, and these procedures need to be applicable to commonly used circuits.
 It is particularly important that these test procedures are built around a testbed that is well understood and well characterized so that the device model is given the correct information for the simulations.
-The details of a suitable testbed circuit that can be used for model-verification-related measurements on halfbridge configured IGBTs are given here.
+The details of a suitable testbed circuit that can be used for modelverification-related measurements on half-bridge configured IGBTs are given here.

 The NIST/IEEE Working Group on Model Validation [7] has been established to address the need for testing the validity of various models as they relate to predicting the behavior of devices under realistic conditions.
-The work described in this article is performed, in part, to support the needs of the IGBT task of the Working Group.
+The work described in this paper is performed, in part, to support the needs of the IGBT task of the Working Group.

+II.
 Test Circuit Description

-Fig. 1(a) shows a block diagram of the test circuit, along with the IGBTs and their drive and load components.
-The IGBTs are configured in a halfbridge which drives a load-resistor through a dc blocking capacitor.
+Fig. 1a shows a block diagram of the test circuit, along with the IGBTs and their drive and load components.
+The IGBTs are configured in a half-bridge which drives a load-resistor through a dc blocking capacitor.
 A dc voltage supply is connected across the half-bridge in a conventional manner.
 Bypass capacitors for the supply are present, but not shown.
-A resistive load was used for the work described in this article because an inductive load would generally require commutation di-
+A resistive load was used for the work described in this paper because an inductive load would generally require commutation diodes that would likely complicate the model verification process.
+IGBTs Q1 and Q2 are identical types for the present work, although non-identical types could be used.
+Gate impedances Z1 and Z2 can be independently changed to achieve a range of switching speeds.
+All measurements shown in this work are taken with respect to the low-side switch Q1.